Class DataLakeDirectoryClient

 public com.azure.core.http.rest.Response<Void> deleteFileWithResponse(String fileName, DataLakeRequestConditions requestConditions, Duration timeout, com.azure.core.util.Context context) Deletes the specified file in the directory.
 If the file doesn't exist the operation fails.
 For more information see the Azure Docs.Code Samples

-DataLakeRequestConditions requestConditions = new DataLakeRequestConditions() .setLeaseId(leaseId); client.deleteFileWithResponse(fileName, requestConditions, timeout, new Context(key1, value1)); System.out.println("Delete request completed");
+DataLakeRequestConditions requestConditions = new DataLakeRequestConditions() .setLeaseId(leaseId); client.deleteFileWithResponse(fileName, requestConditions, timeout, new Context(key1, value1)); System.out.println("Delete request completed");- Parameters:

 - A response containing status code and HTTP headers